-CodeIgniter is a powerful framework with a small footprint perfect for developing dynamic websites.
+A popular choice among PHP developers, CodeIgniter is a powerful framework with a small footprint perfect for developing dynamic websites.
 It comes with pre-built modules that ease the process of building robust app components.
 Unlike other frameworks, CodeIgniter is easy to install and also considerably faster.
 Other key features include error handling, top-notch security tools, an MVC architecture, and clear documentation.

 Suitable for all types of apps, Yii is a universal, component-based PHP framework.
 Thanks to its robust security features, it’s mostly used for ecommerce projects, CMS forums, and other ventures that require high security.
 Plus, it boasts great speed and performance, and it’s extensible.

 This object-oriented framework is highly extendable thanks to features such as inheritance and interfaces.
-Built on the agile methodology, it allows a PHP web development company to deliver high-quality apps to enterprises like large banks and IT departments.
+Built on the agile methodology, it allows PHP web development companies to deliver high-quality apps to enterprises like large banks and IT departments.
 The Zend framework also includes MVC components, data encryption, great documentation, and easy integration with external libraries.

 Phalcon is a full-stack framework that employs the MVC web architecture design pattern.
 It’s the preferred PHP framework for developers who create highly configurable enterprise apps.
 Thanks to its efficient memory utilization, Phalcon optimizes performance.
 Important features include execution speed, top security, asset management, and a universal autoloader.

 FuelPHP is a simple PHP 5.4+ framework with HMVC support (hierarchical model view controller).
 Unlike MVC, HMVC doesn’t need to duplicate to show on multiple pages.
-Other notable features are its URL routing system, RESTful implementation, caching system, and vulnerability protection, plus its great security.
+Other notable features are its URL routing system, RESTful implementation, caching system, and vulnerability protection, plus its outstanding security.

 Suitable for beginners and experienced PHP development companies alike, PHPixie provides a solid foundation and total flexibility.
 It implements the HMVC design pattern and has great features, such as object-relational mapping, authentication and authorization, caching, and input validation.
 Plus, it offers excellent security and support.

-Slim is among the most popular PHP micro-frameworks used for developing simple but powerful apps and APIs. with features such as session, cookie encryption, URL routing, and client-side HTTP caching, Slim is mostly used for small web apps.
+Slim is among the most popular PHP micro-frameworks used for developing simple but powerful apps and APIs.
+With features such as session, cookie encryption, URL routing, and client-side HTTP caching, Slim is mostly used for small web apps.
 On top of that, it provides active maintenance and great documentation.

 Necessary to smooth out the development process, IDEs (integrated development environments) include a source code editor, automation tools, and a debugger.
 Here are some of the IDEs we look for when evaluating PHP web development companies:

 PHPStorm comes with a set of interactive features that ease the web development process.
 It works with the most important frameworks and supports CMSs such as Magento, WordPress, and Drupal.
 Additionally, this enterprise-grade IDE enables the live editing of front-end technologies, as well as refactoring, unit testing, and debugging.
-PHPStorm also provides integration with a control system, MySQL development tool, remote deployment, composer, vagrant, and more.
+PHPStorm also integrates with a control system, MySQL development tool, remote deployment, composer, vagrant, and more.

 NuSphere supports the latest PHP version and many other PHP frameworks along with CMSs like Joomla and WordPress.
 Additionally, NuSphere can run unit tests for local and remote projects, and there’s a great stack of features, including dynamic syntax highlighting, code insights for PHP, and more.